isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-head-count-the-history-of-census-taking-in-singapore.md

 *The author wishes to thank the Singapore Department of Statistics for reviewing the essay.
 The National Library’s latest exhibition “On Paper: Singapore Before 1867”, held at level 10 of the National Library Building until 22 March 2020, features a scribal copy of the 1827 census of Singapore.*

+|BITING DOGS, CAPSIZED BOATS AND STRIKING WORKERS: STORIES FROM THE 1947 CENSUS

+|By Jimmy Yap

+|In general, carrying out a census is no easy task.
+However, back when Singapore was not as urbanised as it is now, counting its inhabitants was particularly challenging.
+Newspaper accounts of how the 1947 census was conducted give a good sense of the issues faced by census takers (or enumerators as they are more properly known).

+|The 1947 census was an important one, being the first undertaken after the war.
+It was a massive exercise that included all towns, villages, people living in the jungles and on boats and houses built out at sea, and even passengers on trains.19

 #### **Notes**